About this blog

 This blog is mainly written with an audience of vegans/animal rights activists in mind.
 The strategies and ways of communication that I support and write about, are usually pragmatic and friendly in nature.

 What I hope to do is to provide arguments why pragmatic and friendly activism and communication work.
 Being friendly and pragmatic is not (just) about a concern not to offend people, and it certainly is not about compromising or selling out.
 It is also not about being slow, or thinking that we have time to spare.
 It is not about not being vegan or betraying the animals.
 Rather, being friendly and pragmatic is a matter of strategy.
 It is about being effective.
 It is about diminishing animal suffering in the fastest possible way.

 The friendly and pragmatic part of our movement needs arguments for why this approach works, lest they not be accused of not being interested in veganizing the world and just sitting around sharing recipes and eating cupcakes.
 I try to provide these arguments.

-For the quickest way to know more about my views, check the two videos on the video page on this site.
+For the quickest way to know more about my views, check the videos on the video page on this site.
 Also, here are some audio interviews with me:

 About the author

 My name is Tobias Leenaert.
 I am the author of How to Create a Vegan World: a Pragmatic Approach (Lantern Press, 2017).
 I think about strategy and give presentations world wide about vegan advocacy.
 Most of those are part of trainings that I give together with Melanie Joy, cofounder of the Center for Effective Vegan Advocacy (CEVA).
 I’m also co-founder of ProVeg International, a new pro-vegan food awareness organization that wants to reduce the consumption of animal products worldwide with 50% by 2040.
 And I identify as an Effective Altruist.
 I think about the best ways to achieve a compassionate society.
-I’m a slow opinionst.
+I’m also a slow opinionst.